-- Marriage and family therapy
+- · Marriage and family therapy

-- Counseling psychology
+- · Counseling psychology

 - · Mental health counseling

 - · Pastoral care and counseling

 - · Related disciplines

-Certificate in Addiction Studies and LADC License
+Certificate in Addiction Studies and Certificate in Alcohol and Drug Counseling

-The Addiction Studies Certificate and license preparation programs offer students a licensure path that meets MN state Board of Behavioral Health and Therapy (BBHT) education requirements for licensure as an alcohol and drug counselor (LADC).
+The Addiction Studies Certificate and Alcohol and Drug Counseling Certificate programs offer students a path that prepares them to meet MN state Board of Behavioral Health and Therapy (BBHT) education requirements for licensure as an alcohol and drug counselor (LADC).

 The Addiction Studies Certificate outcomes represent an extension of the program outcomes for the B.A. degree program in Human Services, with specific application to the professional practice of alcohol and drug counseling.
-Students prepare for graduate study and entry-level social service careers in a variety of addictions treatment settings by:
+The Alcohol and Drug Counseling Certificate includes the practicum experience hours required of applicants for the LADC license.
+To prepare for graduate study and entry-level social service careers in a variety of addictions treatment settings students will: